modernserf/gremlin_rs/README.md

 Gremlin

 I'm writing another programming language.
 The one I worked on last year was "Goblin", an homage to 90s scripting languages.
 This one is called "Gremlin", and its a low-level systems language for home computers of the late 1980s.

+Here are the parameters for the project:

+- static types
+- semi-manual memory management
+- single pass compiler
+- some OOP-like features but an avoidance of "classes" or "objects"

 To this end, it features a relatively simple static type system & manual memory management.
 The language can be compiled in a single pass, and individual modules can be compiled separately.
 There are parameterized types, but function parameters with generic types must be word-sized (ie primitives or pointers).
 OOP is largely avoided in favor of explicit dictionary-passing.